SergiosKar/SergiosKar.github.io/_posts/2018-09-13-Generative_Artificial_Intelligence.md

 video.
 And if you think you can tell the fakes apart from the real ones, forget it.
 You can’t.

-If you clicked on some of the above link, you may have noticed something that is even more fascinating.
+If you clicked on some of the above links, you may have noticed something that is even more fascinating.
 All the applications have become possible due to something called GANs.
-GANs or **Gererative Adversarial Networks** is the base architecture behind most of generative applications.
+GANs or **Gererative Adversarial Networks** are the base architecture behind most of generative applications.
 Of course, there are many other cool models, such as Variational Autoencoders, Deep Boltzman machines, Markov chains but GANs are the reason why there is so much hype in the last